k98kurz/mycelium-network-specification/draft-spec.md

 - Bus: a group of peers sharing a data bus link; effectively a 1-dimensional mesh network.
 - Ring: a group of peers sharing links configured in a ring topology.
-- Hub-and-Spoke: a group of peers organized in a hierarchical structure with a central router providing routing services to its client hosts; a hub-and-spoke network may be organized as a multilevel network, or it may be a simple network with a central router bridging to other networks.
+- Spanning tree: a group of peers organized in a connected graph structure with an elected root and an address system that embeds the network structure.

-An autonomous network can be configured for a single link or a set of links with similar topological characteristics, e.g. a network comprised of 802.11 and LoRa radios for which a mesh topology is most appropriate, or ethernet and PPP links for which hub-and-spoke is an appropriate topology.
+An autonomous network can be configured for a single link or a set of links with similar topological characteristics, e.g. a network comprised of 802.11 and LoRa radios for which a mesh topology is most appropriate, or ethernet and PPP links for which spanning tree is an appropriate topology.
 Mycelium nodes will attempt to determine the optimal topologies for their local networks, and the iterative process should refine the accuracy of the topologies and utility of directories over time.